 If a settlement is not reached between you and the liable party, taking the case to court may be necessary.
 The process of going to court for a personal injury case can vary depending on the specific situation but typically includes filing documents with the court, responding to requests from the other party, and presenting evidence and witnesses in court.

 Before appearing in court, it is crucial to be well-prepared.
-At Granite Law Group, we take all the evidence we collected, such as medical reports, police reports, and witness statements, to use as evidence to fight your case.
+At Granite Law Group, our Nashua personal injury lawyers take all the evidence we collected, such as medical reports, police reports, and witness statements, to use as evidence to fight your case.
 Next, we prepare for cross-examination of witnesses by ensuring we know the facts of your case inside and out.
 It is also essential to be aware of the deadlines associated with filing paperwork and serving documents — Your Granite Lawyer will be on top of this from start to finish!

 Once all paperwork is filed, a date will be set for the trial.
 On the day of the trial, our attorneys bring any relevant documents that the judge or jury may need to see.
 During the trial, both sides will make their case and present evidence and witnesses.
 The judge or jury will then decide whether or not the liable party is responsible for the damages caused.
 Going to court can be intimidating, but having the right attorney on your side can make all the difference.